 In Fall 2013, the Caine College of the Arts instituted differential tuition as a way to provide a more valuable college experience to CCA students and control increasing course fees.
 Students pay $38.19 per academic credit in the Caine College of the Arts, and funds generated from differential tuition have enabled CCA to fund visiting artists, classroom improvements, student travel, matching URCO funds, and many more projects that continue to improve students' personal and academic success.
-You may view a list of projects funded through Differential Tuition here.
 The Dean directs the use of these funds with recommendations and input from the Differential Tuition Advisory Committee, which is comprised of students, faculty, and staff that represent each of the departments in the college.

 Students in the Caine College of the Arts may apply for travel funding through differential tuition at any time during the academic year.
 View Details >